peter-kimanzi/food-ecommerce/README.md

 # food-ecommerce
-a website to sell food products
+a website to sell food products online

 ## technologies used
 * HTML